Updated June 2024

 The verdict:

-Twist has some good ideas, but its lack of voice/video calling really hobbles it, preventing it from being a solid all-in-one solution.
-Still, it’s worth keeping an eye on this app to see how it evolves.
+Twist has some good ideas, but its lack of voice and video calling hobbles it, preventing it from being a complete communications solution.
+Still, it’s worth watching this app to see how it evolves.

 3. Slack